 At the same time, ECMI strives for dual impact, i.e. research that is not only recognized as scientifically state-of-the-art but, importantly, that has a direct impact on the practice of marketing and innovation.
 Examples of this dual impact include several ongoing projects on grassroots innovation, in which we often involve practitioners to ensure a direct impact of our study and findings on the decisions made by marketing and innovation managers.
 In one of these projects, we ran a grassroots innovation initiative at Erasmus School of Economics which generated dozens of ideas that promise to shape the future of our school.

 ECMI is a global hub for international researchers interested in the field of marketing and innovation.
 Within ECMI researchers exchange ideas and start collaborations.
-For instance, beyond its firm base at Erasmus University Rotterdam, the Center homes leading American scholars, such as Gerard Tellis (USC), Josh Eliashberg (Wharton) and Roland Rust (Maryland), as well as early career-scholars globally.
+For instance, beyond its firm base at Erasmus University Rotterdam, the Center homes leading scholars from school such as the Marshall School of Business at the University of Southern California, the Wharton School at the University of Pennsylvania and the Robert H. Smith School of Business at the University of Maryland, as well as early career-scholars globally.
 ECMI also has close collaboration agreements with two sister centers at IESE Business School (Spain) and University of Ghent (Belgium).